Municipal City Hall building

 Government System Integration Limited by FedRAMP authorization Not included.
 General-purpose AI.

 Cloud estimates based on AI platforms charging $50-$200/user/month for 20 users.
 FedRAMP compliance overhead for cloud AI (documentation, continuous monitoring, annual assessments) adds significant cost beyond subscription fees.
-For higher-throughput requirements, the NVIDIA H200 for defense civilian agencies offers 141GB HBM3e memory per GPU at $350,000-$400,000.
+Draw depends entirely on the configuration, which is why site electrical readiness gets scoped with agency facilities staff before anything is ordered.

 Honest Limitations